TarunNagaSaiChadaram/Multi-Question-Guided-Fact-Checker_checkpoint2678project/README.md

 We have multiligualitytesting_improved.ipynb where we used back_translation to english language and evaluated using hindi converted dataset.

 Note:
-While trying to run the ipynb notebooks or fact_checker.py files.Please give your API key removing the existing one as it wont work.
+While trying to run the ipynb notebooks or fact_checker.py files.Please give your API key.

 ## Reference